Search This Blog

 • Carbon: The Glue of the Soil Sponge: A deep-dive into glomalin, structural infrastructure, and how a healthy soil sponge replenishes the Water Vault.

-• Future installments will explore Carbon Architecture, the Liquid Carbon Pathway, and the Principles of Nature.
+• Future installments will explore Carbon Architecture, and the Liquid Carbon Pathway.

 _______________________________________